Workshops and Creative Shenanigans

 Writer-in-Residence – I spent an intensive month in mima (Middlesbrough Institute of Modern Art) listening, talking, writing, gathering, setting wordy homework, drinking lots of tea, working with all the groups who use the building, the staff and the visitors to work out what was missing and what I could add.
 This ended up being An Invitation to Be Curious – mima’s schools programme based on all things curious, sparking a wonderful wordy adventure for all those young people who come to mima.
 This also involved choosing a piece of art from the stores and writing a creative response which now hangs in the gallery.

 I continue to have a wonderful relationship with mima, working as a freelance writer on lots of exciting projects.

-Workshops – I deliver these for absolute beginners, those who have written lots and been published, and everyone in between.
+Creative Workshops – I deliver these for absolute beginners, those who have written lots and been published, and everyone in between.

 I devise new, curious and imaginative workshops, specifically designed for each group I work with, ensuring that they are completely accessible, challenging in a productive way, and fun.

 My way of working is that the arts should be open and accessible to all, and that means working in ways that make a group feel safe and nurtured to be able to write their best and most amazing work.
 I also deliver craft sessions using pottery, collage, banner making and a myriad of other fun stuffs that help a community grow, learn and have fun together.

 I have delivered workshops for many different groups including Celebrating Age, Whizz Kids, PopUp Poetry Durham, women’s community groups, older people in residential settings, and in schools, prisons and probation hostels.
 There is a brilliant newspaper article about Creative Age here.
 The photo is of me not Bella!